 Please refrain from Googling these – unless you want to get information dissonance and overload.
 The very best way to truly comprehend these concepts is not by “Googling them,” but by finding individual writings and deeply reflecting on these.
 Remember: reading few writings and living into where they point, is the best way to go.
 The more you read, the more confusing and “off the track” the reading can become.
-I will try to comment on, but not change what has been left.
-I will contribute what I have lived into, and trust that you will discern what is coherent with others.
+I will try to comment on, but not change the meaning of the earliest writings.

 Hindu-Yoga “Shape Up”:

-The Rg-Veda, one of the earliest of all writings said just about all that needed to be said regarding “shape up:”
+The Rg-Veda, one of the earliest of all writings is very explicit.

 Our thought wander in all directions,